Don’t Sink in the Sea of DespairDon Vo Worcester

-So, when my sister got a Fulbright to work at Vietnam’s Friendship Village for children who had been sprayed with agent orange, I went with her.
-In Ho Chi Minh city, I enrolled in an Australian college with the hope of making a fresh start.
-But that experience almost made me book a ticket home because it was just more of the same conventional academic experience.
+So, when my sister got a Fulbright to work at the Vietnam Friendship Village for children who had been sprayed with agent orange, I went with her.
+In Ho Chi Minh City, I enrolled in an Australian college with the hope of making a fresh start.
+But that experience almost made me book a ticket home, because it was just more of the same conventional academic experience.

 Even so, I enrolled at Assumption College when I returned.
 My mindset was better but after a year, my Holy Cross loans caught up with me and my financial aid was cut off.
 It was around then that an old mentor stopped by and gave me a brochure about Clemente.
 He’s very big on the importance of getting your degree (as am I) and he suggested I try the Clemente program.

 When Eric Garner and Michael Brown and Tamir Rice died, we talked about those issues in our writing class, and in philosophy, poetry, and history.
-I still remember how in week three of the semester the professors explained that we were venting our emotions and opinions but that we needed to analyze these issues intellectually to see what we could take away.
-How could history help us understand the situation better and how can poetry help us express our emotions and thoughts?
+I still remember how, in week three of the semester, the professors explained that we were venting our emotions and opinions but that we needed to analyze these issues intellectually to see what we could take away.
+How could history help us understand the situation better and how could poetry help us express our emotions and thoughts?
 We were still angry, but those discussions helped us think more clearly about how to respond.

 Not everyone had that opportunity.
 There was a lot of violence in the streets at that time.
 I don’t condone violence, but I think I understand why it happens.
 Violence happens when people feel they don’t have a voice or a hope of making things better.
 But Clemente gave us a voice and reasons to be optimistic.